-Paragraph 1862 APH Database Tests for High Variability of Actual Yields, of the 2022 CIH, provides procedure and formulas designed to identify alternate bearing and downward yield trending for Category C crop yields.
+Paragraph 1863 APH Database Tests for High Variability of Actual Yields, of the 2023 CIH, provides procedure and formulas designed to identify alternate bearing and downward yield trending for Category C crop yields.

-- 1. If the APH database meets the downward trending test in the 2022 CIH, Para.
-1862, E (2), then these additional tests are required: - a.
-The two most recent crop years actual yields in the APH database are less than 75% of the Average APH Yield; - b.
+- 1. If the APH database meets the downward trending test in the 2023 CIH, Para.
+1863 E (2), then these additional tests are required: - a.
+The two most recent crop years actual yields in the APH database are less than 75% of the Average APH Yield; (not applicable to grapes, prunes, and avocados) - b.
 Three or more crop years actual yields in the APH database are less than 75% of the Average APH Yield in the last four or five years; or - c.
 One or more crop years in the most recent five crop years contains an Assigned Yield (P Yield Type).